for new music

 Our an 18-month artist development programme, New Voices supports composers at pivotal stages of their careers to explore new ideas, new sounds and new music, including coaching, mentoring and financial grant.

 These Awards have been created to support UK-based composers and music creators who have lost work due to the COVID-19 crisis to undertake creative or professional development.
+Applications for round 3 are now open and close on 13th of May.

 Our Fair Access Principles are designed to act as a code of best practice for running successful, open and inclusive artist development programmes, competitions and awards for composers.